ThoughtWorksInc/json-stream-core/README.md

 ### Statically-typed Serialization / Deserialization

 `JsonStream`s are able to convert from / to statically-typed class instances.
-The conversion functions can be generated from `com.qifun.jsonStream.JsonDeserializerGenerator` and `com.qifun.jsonStream.JsonSerializerGenerator`.
+The conversion functions can be generated from `jsonStream.JsonDeserializerGenerator` and `jsonStream.JsonSerializerGenerator`.

 ``` haxe
 // MyModule.hx